Arcadia-Science/notebook-pub-template/developer-docs/PUBLISHING_GUIDE.md

     Follow the instructions on Notion [here](https://www.notion.so/arcadiascience/How-to-archive-a-GitHub-repository-on-Zenodo-at-time-of-publication-1cd6202af5bb4b5ba8464caaba8e9bed) to link your repo to Zenodo and create a new tagged release.
 (Note: this step is the same one you would follow for a "normal" non-notebook pub.)

+    Be sure to use a version number of the form 'v1' or 'v1.0' for this initial tagged release.

 1. **Merge the auto-generated publication PR**

     When you create a new tagged release in the step above, a GitHub Action automatically builds the public publication and opens a PR to merge the publication files into the `publish` branch.